ashwinkinikar/ashwinkinikar/README.md

 # 💫 About Me:
-"Experienced full-stack developer adept in Java, JavaScript, Python, and C++, with a knack for crafting innovative solutions. 🚀 Skilled in frameworks like Spring Boot, ReactJs, and Node.js, I thrive in architecting robust software systems.
+Experienced full-stack developer adept in Java, JavaScript, Python, and C++, with a knack for crafting innovative solutions. 🚀 Skilled in frameworks like Spring Boot, ReactJs, and Node.js, I thrive in architecting robust software systems.
 From integrating cutting-edge AI technologies to orchestrating seamless CI/CD pipelines, I'm passionate about driving efficiency and excellence in software development.
-Let's code the future together! 💻✨"
+Let's code the future together! 💻✨

 ## 🌐 Socials: